 Most households do their general house cleaning during springtime.
 It is also this time that carpets are usually maintained by professional cleaners.
-This is timely because spring time signals the end of the winter season and the start of the dry seasons.
+This is timely because springtime signals the end of the winter season and the start of the dry seasons.

 While making your home feel like a sparkling abode, it is necessary to give your carpets the care it truly deserves.
 Carpet cleaning issues include shagginess, stains, and padded-down spots.
-There are DIY projects that utilize non-toxic methods to restore your carpets back to its premium state.
+There are DIY projects that utilize non-toxic methods to restore your carpets back to their premium state.

 Five Resources You Need to Know When Cleaning Your Carpet

 But before getting into the details of cleaning the carpet, it is necessary to know the different types of carpets.